Jerit3787/ctf/_posts/2025-12-05-htb-meetup-iium.md

 > This part of the writeup only applies to my binaries since we've built the binary ourselves.
 Your offset & address may vary thus, for more consistent testing, I've uploaded my binaries if you wanna follow along.
 {: .prompt-tip}

-> Also, this part of the writeup focueses on basic knowledge as I go deep on why some offset differs and less on tooling (some may have missed here - sorry too tired to edit it back).
+> Also, this part of the writeup focuses on basic knowledge as I go deep on why some offset differs and less on tooling (some may have missed here - sorry too tired to edit it back).
 On the mini-ctf part, i go deep on how to find using various tools.
 So, if you don't want to know and wanted to see how to utilize tools better, see the mini-ctf part.
 Thanks!
+{: .prompt-warning}

 ## Step 1: Binary Analysis for x86